reinhard-brandstaedter/solarflow/solarflow-statuspage/README.md

 Open you browser and point it to [http://localhost:5000](http://localhost:5000) You should see a page like above.
 After a few seconds you should see the charts populate with data.

+## Notes
+The Solarflow statuspage is not protected in any way.
+It is intended to run in a safe local-network environment and not meant to be exposed outside without any additional protection.